Fell off the back of a truck

 A euphemism for 'acquired illegally'.

-When anyone accounts for their possession of an article by saying it 'fell off the back of a truck' or 'fell off the back of a lorry', they may be assumed not to be its legal owner - i.e. it is stolen.
+When anyone accounts for their possession of an article by saying it 'fell off the back of a truck' or 'fell off the back of a lorry', they may be assumed not to be its legal owner - that is, it is stolen.
 'Lorry' is the British version; in the USA and Australia things fall from trucks.
 This coy language, which feigns innocence but actually emphasizes illegality by using a phrase that is reserved for illegal dealing, is similar to The Godfather's 'an offer he can't refuse'.
 Others that relate specifically to stolen goods are the 'five finger discount' and 'I got it from a man in a pub'.
 Had 'air quotes' been in use at the time they might well have been called on when this phrase was first spoken.